theupdateframework/taps/candidate-fulcio-tap.md

 * Perform a challenge by signing the subjest of the identity token with the public key
 * Request a short-lived certificate from Fulcio
    * Fulcio will upload the certificate to a Certificate Transparency log
-* Use the generated private key to sign targets metadata, then include the certificate in ‘signatures’ as indicated above
+* Use the generated private key to create signature over targets metadata
-* Upload the metadata to the repository
+* Upload the certificate to the timestamped Rekor transparency log.
+Rekor will return a proof of inclusion and a signed tre head.
+* Create a bundle that contains the signature, Fulcio certificate, proof of inclusion, and signed tree head
-* Upload the certificate to the timestamped Fulcio transparency log.
+* Upload the metadata, including the bundle to the repository

 The repository would automatically perform verification (see below) with Fulcio and the transparency log to ensure that the certificate is current and valid.
 If the signature is uploaded to the repository during the validity window of the Fulcio certificate, the repository MAY skip the Rekor timestamp verification.